 Hydraulic compression damping determines the reaction when the fork is compressed.
-The degree of compression can be adjusted with adjusting screws at the bottom of the fork legs.Remove the protecting cap [1].
-Turn the adjusting screws [2] clockwise to increase damping, turn it counterclockwise to reduce damping during compression.
+The degree of compression can be adjusted with adjusting screws at the top of the fork legs.

+Turn the adjusting screws [1] clockwise to increase damping, turn it counterclockwise to reduce damping during compression.